hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 **Series Index**

--   Part 1: Basic HTTP Eventstreaming Server (*)
+-   Part 1: Building a real-time HTTP Server (*)

--   Part 2: Implementing the SSE Protocol Standard (not yet released)
+-   Part 2: Implementing SSE Protocol Standards (not yet released)

--   Part 3: Building a Basic UI with ReactJS (not yet released)
+-   Part 3: Creating a Basic UI with ReactJS (not yet released)

 -   Part 4: Visualizing Real-time Data with ReactJS (not yet released)

--   Part 5: CI/CD Setup for Go & ReactJS Applications with Docker (not yet released)
+-   Part 5: Getting Ready for Production (not yet released)

 **About the Definition of Real-time in Computing**

-At Reviewing the Tutorial with a Colleague @schaeferthomas, he stated that "real-time" could be understood in different ways.
-For this Tutorial I use it in the Context of Public Networking Applications using the Definition of Oxford English:
+At Reviewing the Tutorial with my Colleague @schaeferthomas, he stated that "real-time" could be understood in different ways.
+For this Tutorial I use it in the context of Public Networking Applications using this definition:

 > \[adjective\] (real-time)Computation of or relating to a system in which input data is processed within milliseconds so that it is available virtually immediately as feedback, e.g., in missile guidance or airline booking system.
 >